smxi/inxi/README.txt

 The second digit(s), "2", means a new real feature has been added.
 Not a tweaked existing feature, an actual new feature, which usually also has a new argument option letter attached.
 The second number goes from 0 to 9, and then rolls over the first after 9.
+It could also be adding a very complicated expansion of existing features, like Wayland.
+It depends.

 The third, "28", is for everything small, can cover bug fixes, tweaks to existing features to add support for something, pretty much anything where you